drsable91/Statistics-Theorem/README.md

 # Statistics-Theorem
-Three types of theorem (Addition, Multiplication &amp; Bayes )
+Theorem and Their Types (Addition, Multiplication &amp; Bayes )